 As a non-resident fishing in Tennessee, you’ll need a license.
-An annual license costs $50 and includes unlimited fishing across the state.
-If you’re looking for shorter options, you can get a 3-day license for $10 or a 10-day license for $20.
-For trout fishing, you’ll want to add a $22 trout permit.
-Certain locations may require special permits, like the Gatlinburg Trout Permit for $11.50.
-There’s much more to explore about licensing options!
+An annual license costs $50 and covers unlimited fishing across the state.
+For shorter trips, a 3-day license runs $10 and a 10-day license costs $20.
+Trout anglers will need to add a $22 trout permit.
+Some locations, like Gatlinburg, require a separate permit for $11.50.

 Understanding Non-Resident Fishing Licenses

-An annual license costs $50, and if you’re keen on trout fishing, you can add a trout permit for an extra $22.
-For shorter visits, consider the 3-day license at $10 or the 10-day option for $20.
+An annual license costs $50.
+If you plan to fish for trout, add a trout permit for $22.
+For shorter stays, a 3-day license is $10 and a 10-day license is $20.

 Types of Non-Resident Fishing Licenses